 That statement made me travel to the Southern department to go see how that could be.
-In a conversation with Wenchel Jean Baptispte, a Southern professional who consumes a lot of local rice, he said he has never heard of “Madan Gougous” being promoted by farmers in Les Cayes.
+In a conversation with Wenchel Jean Baptispte, a professional from the southern region who consumes a lot of local rice, he said he has never heard of “Madan Gougous” being promoted by farmers in Les Cayes.
 “There is no such thing”.
-On the contrary it is Shella rice and a rice called M8 that the inhabitants produce in Les Cayes”.
+On the contrary it is “Shella” rice and a rice called “M8” that the inhabitants produce in Les Cayes”.

 The majority of rice produced in the southern department comes from Torbeck.
 Jean Baptiste put me in touch with Aurel Francisque, a great farmer with over 100 other farmers working with him.
-Aurel Francisque was shocked when he heard that “Madan Gougous” rice was thought to come from Les Cayes. ” “Madan Gougous” rice no longer exists” he said.
+Aurel Francisque was shocked when he heard that “Madan Gougous” rice would be coming from Les Cayes. ” “Madan Gougous” rice no longer exists” he said.

 According to agronomist Jean Fritzner Clervéus, there are almost 20 types of rice made in Haiti.
 “Over a period of time, I worked on 10 different types of rice” said the plant protection officer at the Ministry of Agriculture.
 However, not all of these rice varieties are widely grown throughout the country.

-“Madan Gougous” rice is one of the foods Haiti has made that made its mark both inside and outside the country.
-“Many places in the world have loved this rice.”
+“Madan Gougous” rice is one of the foods produced by Haiti that has made its mark both inside and outside the country.
+“Many places in the world have loved this rice.
 It was a rice that was expensive but very good” said Hector Jean Louis, a great farmer from Artibonite.

 Despite the fact that great farmers of rice in Haiti said it has disappeared, “Madan Gougous” remains a name recognized in many other countries.
 That is why this rice’s name is the trademark of many enterprises.
 For example, a simple online search shows that there is a company in Thailand that sells food under the name “Madan Gougous”.